Tyrn/wei/the-insider-en.typ

 registered at the planet of  Agassa, to  reach Lakhan spaceport.
 Lore Sigel was  in charge of freight  shipping at the spaceport.
 A  while ago, Lore had been a very promising young man but his social-anarchy tendencies interfered with  his career.
-He spent three days in jail for offending the public  - he attempted to  register a pig bought  at a  pig  farm  as  a candidate on the presidential elections in Austria.
+He spent three days in jail for offending the public---he attempted to  register a pig bought  at a  pig  farm  as  a candidate on the presidential elections in Austria.
 He was a witness at a number of notorious terrorist trials and he  had a habit of constantly  moving from one place to